|

 I've remember times when I've been in bed with a

 bad winter cold.
-Usually I have a 101 degree temperature,
+Usually I had a 101 degree temperature,

 coughing with a throat that feels like I'm swallowing